 Making a positive impression on Zoom is a given these days as pretty much all our meetings have move online.
-Photographer Annie Armitage shares her best tips on how to present yourself in the best possible way on video calls.
+Kingston-Upon-Thames-based photographer Annie Armitage shares her best tips on how to present yourself in the best possible way on video calls.

 As we’ve gone past the two months in lockdown with no sight to a definite end yet, although measures to gradual return to normality have started and we are looking forward to non-essential shops and restaurants welcoming customers, albeit in very measured way of course.
 But something is certain; Zoom, Skype, Facetime, Houseparty, WhatsApp video have become very much part of our lives.
 We use them for team meetings, networking, excercise and other classes and also for catching up with friends and family.

 Before the lockdown I didn’t use Facetime and Skype much as I prefer to pick up the phone to call people rather than to see them via video calling.
 That’s changed now for me too and in order to continue with my business networking I have had to make use of video conferencing technology, Zoom being the most favoured tool.

 I have continued networking with two groups in particular, Sister Snog and Athena Wimbledon, and we too use Zoom.
 We know each other very well and have embraced technology together.
 It has been wonderful seeing everyone regularly, some of us have played with the different backgrounds on Zoom (the tropical palm trees talk volumes) but at one point I will meet people I don’t know yet and first impressions are going to be just as important as they would be if I was to meeting them face to face.